Varyx (A Programming Language)

 null

-Lists are not things, and therefore lists can’t contain lists.
-A list is just a group of things.
+Lists are not items, and therefore lists can’t contain lists.
+A list is just a group of items.
 What defines a group is proximity.
 If you place two groups together, you get one larger group.

 # these are all the same value